 Give her a name.
 You may even want to cut out a picture of her so that you can see her in your head when you’re writing.

 I know this may seem weird, and truthfully, I didn’t do this when I first started blogging.
 I thought I had an idea of what she was like and really didn’t need to go through such a silly exercise.

-But when I started my blogging class, I told myself I was going to complete every single assignment before moving on to the next.
+But when I started Elite Blog Academy, I told myself I was going to complete every single assignment before moving on to the next.

 When it came time to get to know my avatar better I, grudgingly, sat down to work.
 Oh my goodness!
 Can I just tell you that once I got started, I couldn’t stop writing!

 I went into explicit detail and once I did, everything became crystal clear for me.
 I knew exactly who I was writing to.